Insomnia :Unlocking the Secrets to Better Sleep in 2024

 Several factors can increase the risk of developing sleep disorder, including:

-• Age: Insomnia is more common in older adults.
+• Age: It is more common in older adults.

 • Mental health disorders: People with depression, anxiety, and other mental health conditions are at higher risk of developing insomnia.

-• Chronic medical conditions: Chronic pain, cardiovascular disease, and other medical conditions can increase the risk of insomnia.
+• Chronic medical conditions: Chronic pain, cardiovascular disease, and other medical conditions can increase the risk of this problem.

 • Medications: Certain medications, such as stimulants, can disrupt sleep and increase the risk of insomnia.